-- "Finance and Accounting", a second year bachelor course which provides together with the first year's required finance course the foundation in finance for all International Business students at this university.
+- "Managerial Finance and Accounting", a second year bachelor course which provides together with the first year's required finance and accounting courses the foundation in finance and accounting for International Business students at this university.

 In the past, I have also taught the following courses at the Maastricht University:

 - "International Financial Management", a third year bachelor course which focusses on international corporate finance and risk management.